GoogleCloudPlatform/gcp-fedramp-quickstart/README.md

 $ terraform init -force-copy
 ```

-* Once states are transferred to the state bucket, deploy network resources in logging project (assured workload).
+* After the states are transferred to the state bucket, deploy network resources in logging project (assured workload).

 ```
 $ cd /{output-path}/logging/network
 $ terraform init
 $ terraform apply
 ```
-* Once logging network is deployed, run the below commands to deploy remaining resources in the logging project (assured workload) such as dataflow, pubsub, bigquery etc.
+* After the logging network is deployed, run the below commands to deploy remaining resources in the logging project (Assured Workload) such as Dataflow, Pub/Sub, BigQuery.

 ```
 $ cd /{output-path}/logging/workload